 We are going to Kathmandu & are wanting to know about trekking to Everest Basecamp.
 Can anyone help?

 Well, at 12.30 in the morning, not all that much.
 A taxi to and from the airport will take 40 minutes and cost around $50 each way.
 Unless you want to go to a nightclub (and I don't know any myself), you will be stuck in a quiet city).
-Have a sleep. almost 6 years ago
+Have a sleep. over 7 years ago